-Notice that the turbidity fluctuates sporadically and then drops quickly back to a low "baseline" (4.7 - 6 NTU).
+Notice that the turbidity fluctuates sporadically and then drops quickly back to a low "baseline" $(4.7 - 6 \text{ NTU})$.
 What do you think could cause this pattern?
+The do you unit to the time parter.
 This is a "typical" turbidity pattern when the sensor gets dirty (algae growth).
 As the algae or debris builds up on the sensor, the turbidity readings increase and become more sporadic.
-This is a sign for the sensor station steward to visit the station and clean the sensor with a brush.

-How would the graph look different if debris became lodged against the turbidity sensor, or if an animal (fish, eel, or deer) were to pass close by?
+This is a sign for the steward to visit the sensor station and clean the sensor with a brush.
+How would the graph look different if debris became lodged against the turbidity sensor, or if an animal (fish, eel or deer) were to pass close by?